Muschamp Rd

 Besides WeChat, CTrip, Apple Maps, the other app I download and used this trip was TripAdvisor.
 They have an offline Guangzhou city guide.
 Electronic maps are not perfect and some places I wanted to go were not in the guide, you really need a SIM card and a smart phone nowadays when you travel.
 I got a real map and I have a good sense of direction but there are scam artists especially near the largest bus depot so it is nice to be able to check a compass heading or follow a map rather than trusting random strangers.
 That said sometimes random people will help you in English.
 Downloading an app dedicated to the metro system may also be wise for each of the largest cities in China.
 I use the SmartShanghai app in Shanghai but while in Guangzhou I did use TripAdvisor a lot, but I just used a free paper metro map.

-Apparently I have one more trip this year and if I stay longer I hope to do more short trips, but I also plan to study and pass the CFA® Level 2 exam and I did, as well as the Level 3 exam, but things in China just did not work out, not for my career and not for my personal life and I don’t even know why.
+Apparently I have one more trip this year and if I stay longer I hope to do more short trips, but I also plan to study and pass the CFA® Level 2 exam and I did, as well as the Level 3 exam, but things in China just did not work out for me.
+Not for my career and not for my personal life and I don’t even know why.
 If you have thoughts or advice you can leave a comment below.

 2 Comments